 Salem Al Noaimi.
 Mr. Al Noaimi has been a Director of our company since May 18, 2011.
-Mr. Al Noaimi is also the Managing Director and CEO of Waha Capital PJSC.
-Prior to his current role, Mr. Al Noaimi served as Deputy CEO of Waha Capital and CEO of its wholly-owned leasing subsidiary, Waha Leasing.
-Earlier in his career, Mr. Al Noaimi held several roles in the banking and financial industry, including leadership positions at Dubai Islamic Bank, the UAE Central Bank, and the Abu Dhabi Fund for Development.
-He chairs and sits on the board of a number of companies, including Abu Dhabi Ship Building, Dunia Finance and Bahrain's ADDAX Bank.
-Mr. Al Noaimi is a UAE national and holds a Bachelor's degree in Finance and International Business from Northeastern University in Boston, Massachusetts.
+Mr. Al Noaimi is also Waha Capital's Chief Executive Officer and Managing Director, responsible for leading the company's overall strategy across its business lines.
+Mr. Al Noaimi has served as Waha Capital's CEO over the past 5 years, with previous roles including Deputy CEO of Waha Capital, and CEO of Waha Leasing.
+Earlier in his career, Mr. Al Noaimi held various positions at Dubai Islamic Bank, the UAE Central Bank, the Abu Dhabi Fund for Development and Kraft Foods.
+He chairs and sits on the board of a number of companies, including Abu Dhabi Ship Building, Dunia Finance, Siraj Finance, Anglo Arabian Healthcare, the MENA Infrastructure Fund and Bahrain's ADDAX Bank.
+Mr. Al Noaimi is a UAE national with a degree in Finance and International Business from Northeastern University in Boston.
 Homaid Al Shemmari.
 Mr. Al Shemmari has been a Director of our company since May 18, 2011.
-Mr. Al Shemmari is also the Executive Director of Mubadala Aerospace.
-He serves as Chairman of Abu Dhabi Aircraft Technologies (ADAT), Abu Dhabi Ship Building, Strata Composite Manufacturing, Advance Military Maintenance Repair and overhaul Centre (AMMROC), Maximus Air and Abu Dhabi Autonomous Systems Investment.
-In addition, he holds board positions with Abu Dhabi Aviation, Royal Jet and Yahsat.
-Before joining Mubadala, Mr. Al Shemmari was a Lieutenant Colonel in the UAE Armed Forces serving military aviation, maintenance, procurement and logistics.
+Mr. Al Shemmari is also the Chief Executive Officer of Mubadala Aerospace & Engineering Services and member of the Investment Committee at Mubadala.
+He serves as Chairman of Abu Dhabi Aircraft Technologies (ADAT), Abu Dhabi Ship Building, Strata Manufacturing, Advance Military Maintenance Repair and overhaul Centre (AMMROC), Maximus Air Cargo and Abu Dhabi Autonomous Systems Investment.
+In addition, he holds board positions with Mubadala Petroleum, Piaggio Aero Industries, Abu Dhabi Aviation, Royal Jet and Advanced Technology Investment Company (ATIC).
+Before joining Mubadala, Mr. Al Shemmari was a Lieutenant Colonel in the UAE Armed Forces serving in the areas of military aviation, maintenance, procurement and logistics.
 Mr. Al Shemmari holds a Bachelor of Science in Aeronautical Engineering from Embry Riddle Aeronautical University in Daytona Beach, Florida, and holds a black belt in six sigma from General Electric, a highly disciplined leadership program.

 James N. Chapman.
-Mr. Chapman has been a Director of our company since December 7, 2005.
+Mr. Chapman has been a Director of our company since July 26, 2006.
 Mr. Chapman serves as a Non-Executive Advisory Director of SkyWorks Capital, LLC, an aviation and aerospace management consulting services company based in Greenwich, Connecticut, which he joined in December 2004.
 Prior to SkyWorks, Mr. Chapman joined Regiment Capital Advisors, an investment advisor based in Boston specializing in high yield investments, which he joined in January 2003.
 Prior to Regiment, Mr. Chapman was a capital markets and strategic planning consultant and worked with private and public companies as well as hedge funds (including Regiment) across a range of industries.
 Mr. Chapman was affiliated with The Renco Group, Inc. from December 1996 to December 2001.
 Presently, Mr. Chapman serves as a member of the Board of Directors of Tembec Inc. and Tower International, Inc., as well as a number of private companies.
 Mr. Chapman received an MBA with distinction from Dartmouth College and was elected as an Edward Tuck Scholar.
 He received his BA, with distinction, magna cum laude, from Dartmouth College and was elected to Phi Beta Kappa, in addition to being a Rufus Choate Scholar.